Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 I mean you know this because you've been on it

-but they did a whole series of podcasts about the Barbie films.
+But they did a whole series of podcasts about the Barbie films

-So they're pretty cool.
+So they're pretty cool

-Is it sure you've watched more Barbie films than anyone else on planet Earth?
+Is it sure you've watched more Barbie films

-Was that a third person?
+Or was that a third person?

 Okay.

-In studying journalism, is it is a lot of like,
+is it is a lot of like,

 which of my friends know something like this?

-Who can I get on the phone for this real quick?
+Can I get on the phone for this real quick?

 Guys.